FaresMestre/faresmestre.github.io/src/index.md

 # Teaching

-- Hopeful I can start being a tutor within my university's tutoring program, but nothin concrete _yet_
+- Hopeful I can start being a tutor within my university's tutoring program, but nothing concrete _yet_

+# ~~Publications~~ Research Projects

+> [!NOTE]
+> None of the projects shown below are verified, formal publications.
+> Those are research projects I've led in the context of specific classes at university, each project corresponding to a different class

+- Using mathematics to build musical scales and chords (2022, in French) [to be added]()
+- Cyclic Correcting Codes (2024, in French) [to be added]()
+- Semantics of Objects for C++ memory layout (2025, in English) [to be added]()